-If you’re a U.S. citizen or Green Card holder, you will need to pay into Social Security whether or not you live in the United States, according to the Greenback Expat Tax Services website.
-If you work for a U.S. company, you and your employer are both responsible for making Social Security tax contributions.
+If you’re a U.S. citizen or Green Card holder, there’s a chance you will need to pay into Social Security whether or not you live in the United States.
+According to the Social Security Administration, if you work for a U.S. company, you and your employer are both responsible for making sure you pay the necessary Social Security tax contributions.

-Whether you are double taxed depends on where you live.
-As a way of preventing double taxation, the U.S. has entered into Social Security agreements, also known as Totalization agreements, with more than two dozen countries.
-The agreements are based on territory rule, which determines where an individual’s employment is sourced.
-The agreements also take into consideration factors such as where the person was hired and their intended length of stay in the foreign country.
+Many foreign countries also require individuals to pay into their own social insurance systems to cover benefits received while living there.
+However, there are a significant number of countries that have entered into Social Security agreements with the U.S., also known as totalization agreements.
+These agreements are based on territory rule, which determines where an individual’s employment is sourced.
+They also take into consideration factors such as where the person was hired and their intended length of stay in the foreign country.

 If you’re a U.S. citizen, you’re eligible for benefits if you paid into Social Security.
-If you’re not a U.S. citizen, your payments will be eliminated after you’ve been away from the U.S. for six calendar months – unless you live in a country that shares a Totalization Agreement.
+If you’re not a U.S. citizen, your payments will be eliminated after you’ve been away from the U.S. for six calendar months.

 More From GOBankingRates